Written by Julie Zelenski

+Stay true to yourself!
 The programming assignments are an integral part of the CS107 learning experience.
-We have a great set of projects lined up for you and the time you spend designing your own solution and working toward its successful implementation can be fun, challenging, illuminating, time-consuming, rewarding, and frustrating.
-Your pride upon finishing is a fantastic high and your efforts earn you powerful skills and deep understanding.
-Don't cheat yourself out of this incredible learning opportunity!
-Borrowing someone else's design, building on another's code, being lead by another person, and other such "shortcuts" jeopardize the chance to develop your own mastery and compromise your integrity.
+These projects will be fun, challenging, illuminating, time-consuming, frustrating, and rewarding.
+Your sense of pride upon finishing is well-deserved and your efforts earn you powerful skills and deep understanding.
+Don't cheat yourself out of this opportunity!
+Borrowing or building on the work of others, letting someone else do the thinking or design for you, and other such "shortcuts" jeopardize the chance to develop your own mastery and compromise your integrity.

 Assistance that is allowed and requires no citation

-These things are encouraged and allowed for all students:
+These activities are encouraged and allowed for all students:

-Asking/answering questions about the programming language, libraries, and tools
+Asking/answering questions about general course topics, programming languages, libraries, and tools

 For example: "Does